Patriarch Filaret of Moscow: Patriarch of Moscow

 In 1609 Filaret fell into the hands of False Dmitriy II, who named him Patriarch of all Russia, though his jurisdiction only extended over the very limited area which acknowledged the impostor.
 From 1610 to 1618 he was a prisoner in the hands of the Polish king, Sigismund III Vasa, whom he refused to acknowledge as tsar of Muscovy on being sent on an embassy to the Polish camp in 1610.
 He was released on the conclusion of the Truce of Deulino (13 February 1619), and on 24 June of the same year was canonically enthroned Patriarch of Moscow and all of Russia.

 Thenceforth, until his death, the established government of Muscovy was a diarchy.
 From 1619 to 1633 there were two actual sovereigns, Tsar Michael and his father, the most holy Patriarch Filaret.
 Theoretically they were co-regents, but Filaret frequently transacted affairs of state without consulting the tsar.
-He replenished the treasury by a more equable and rational system of assessing and collecting the taxes.
+He replenished the treasury by a more equitable and rational system of assessing and collecting the taxes.
 His most important domestic measure was the chaining of the peasantry to the soil, a measure directed against the ever-increasing migration of the down-trodden serfs to the steppes, where they became freebooters instead of taxpayers.
 The taxation of the tsar's military tenants was a first step towards the proportional taxation of the hitherto privileged classes.

 Filaret's zeal for the purity of Orthodoxy sometimes led him into excesses but he encouraged the publication of theological works, formed the nucleus of the subsequently famous Patriarchal Library, and commanded that every archbishop should establish a seminary for the clergy, himself setting the example.
 Another great service rendered by Filaret to his country was the reorganization of the Muscovite army with the help of foreign officers.
 His death in October 1633 put an end to the Russo-Polish War (1632–33), withdrawing the strongest prop from a tsar feeble enough even when supported by all the weight of his authority.